 Viscous Tree Resin Wax

 Though we sometimes use commercial waxes, we also make many of our own waxes.
-The wax above is made wax pellets mixed with three tree resins intended for our Oil Varnish, creating a viscous wax for furniture.
+The wax above is made with wax pellets mixed with three tree resins intended for our Oil Varnish, creating a viscous wax for furniture.

 Sealing, Filling Bulky Waxes